 - At the end of Britney Spears's "I Wanna Go" the man that saves Britney at the end of the video has creepy eyes with a Freeze Frame.

 - In Team Fortress 2, activating any taunt during the Halloween season carries a high chance of your character performing the zombie dance instead.

-- The map added with the Spectral Halloween Special can make the roulette (which activates whenever any team caps the point on the map) force both teams to dance this way a meter apart.
+- The map added with the Spectral Halloween Special has a roulette wheel (which activates whenever any team caps the point on the map) that can force both teams to dance this way a meter apart.
 Then return control of everyone's weapons.
 Hilarity Ensues.

 - One of the first bosses in Splatterhouse: Wanpaku Graffiti for Famicom is a vampire, clad in Jackson's red jacket, who emerges from a disco floor in a cemetery and summons various zombies who start dancing and then attack the player.
 The game is similarly loaded with parodies of famous horror films.

 - The Dancing Zombie in Plants vs. Zombies was originally based on Michael Jackson, though an update after the singer's death replaced him with a disco dancer with a Funny Afro.

 - In RuneScape, one can purchase a Morytanian Music Box from Solomon's General Store.
 Placing it on the ground and clicking on it causes players to do a dance almost the same as the Thriller dance.
 Heck, even the music that plays whilst this is happening sounds awfully like Thriller.

 - Cataclysm has a zombie version as a joke monster.
 It can turn nearby zombies into non-hostile yet Nigh Invulnerable dancers, but killing The Thriller turns them all into hulks.

 - In Guild Wars, the female necromancer dance is a copy of the zombie dance.